Using custom attributes to filter data by user

-Go to the Explore window and locate the data cube.
-Drag the SalesYTD measure to the canvas.
+In the Explore window, locate the data cube and drag its SalesYTD measure to the canvas.
 It will appear as a table visualization.

 In the Name column, you'll see a number of countries and territory names just like the data preview for the data cube.

 Go to the main menu and click Admin to see the Administration screen.
 Expand Account Service and click Custom Attributes.

 In the Custom Attributes dialog, click Add custom attribute.